moby/moby/man/docker-network-disconnect.1.md

 # DESCRIPTION

 Disconnects a container from a network.
-The container must be running to disconnect it from the network.

 ```bash
   $ docker network disconnect multi-host-network container1